 -

-UNDERGRADUATE STUDENTS who have on-campus employment should reach out to the Student Employment Office in the Financial Aid Office to request an Evidence of Employment Letter.
-This letter will require that you obtain two signatures on it from: 1) Office of Student Employment and, 2) An International Student Advisor in the Davis IC.
-Please see information below on obtaining a signature from the Davis IC.* After you obtain the required signatures, you will submit this letter with your Social Security application and the other required documents as listed above.
+UNDERGRADUATE STUDENTS who have on-campus employment should reach out to the Student Employment Office in Financial Aid to request an Evidence of Employment Letter.
+This letter must be physically signed by the Student Employment Office.
 At the time of application, the letter of employment may be no older than 3 months.

 GRADUATE STUDENTS who have an on-campus employment position must obtain an employment letter for social security purposes from your department or other on-campus employer.
 Your employer can reference this suggested sample employment letter.
-The Davis IC must then sign your letter.
-Please see below for information on obtaining a signature from the Davis IC.* After you obtain the required signatures, submit this letter with your Social Security application and the other required documents as listed above.
+This letter must be physically signed by your on-campus employer.
 At the time of application, the letter of employment may be no older than 3 months.

 SCHOLARS should present your appointment letter.
 If you do not have it, request a copy through your self-service portal.
 You may be asked to submit a copy of your appointment letter to the SSA with the other required documents as listed above.